kubestash/docs/docs/guides/workloads/deployment/index.md

 ```
 > For Deployment, KubeStash takes backup from only one pod of the Deployment.
 So, only one component has been backed up.
 For logical backup, KubeStash uses `dump` as the component name for Deployment.

-Now, if we navigate to the GCS bucket, we will see the backed up data has been stored in the `demo/dep/repository/v1/demo-session/dump` directory and the Snapshot metadata has been stored in the `demo/dep/snapshots` directory.
+Now, if we navigate to the GCS bucket, we will see the backed up data stored in the `demo/dep/repository/v1/demo-session/dump` directory.
+KubeStash also keeps the backup for `Snapshot` YAMLs, which can be found in the `demo/dep/snapshots` directory.

-> KubeStash keeps all the dumped data encrypted in the backup directory meaning the dumped files won't contain any readable data until decryption.
+> Note: KubeStash stores all dumped data encrypted in the backup directory, meaning it remains unreadable until decrypted.

 ## Restore